BSDA: Bayesian Random Semantic Data Augmentation for Medical Image Classification: Conclusion

 \section{Conclusion}

-This paper introduces an efficient, plug-and-play Bayesian Random Semantic Data Augmentation (BRSDA) method for medical image classification.
-BRSDA generates new samples in feature space, which will be more efficient and easy to implement.
-We experimentally demonstrate the effectiveness and efficiency of BRSDA on different modalities, different dimensional datasets, and different networks.
-Furthermore, we show that integrating BRSDA with other data augmentation techniques, including ISDA, can significantly elevate model performance.
+This paper introduces an efficient, plug-and-play Bayesian Random Semantic Data Augmentation (BSDA) method for medical image classification.
+BSDA generates new samples in feature space, making it more efficient and easy to implement.
+We experimentally demonstrate the effectiveness and efficiency of BSDA on various modalities, dimensional datasets, and networks.